Check out these ordinary people (and a few famous people) who are truly heroes for our time.

 Novalee, a 9-year-old girl: I was told two weeks ago at this very meeting spot, no politics in school. … You can’t even follow your own rules.
 If you’re going to do that, why do we follow any rules we deem unfit or ridiculous?
 I’m not following your mask rule anymore then.
 Get the posters out of our schools.
 Courage is contagious, so be courageous.

-Jennifer Oliver O’Connell: The aftermath of all this supposed “racial awareness” from corporations, the sports industry, and the music industry is, as the Texans say, “All hat, no cattle,” and ultimately has not gone well. … We will be watching for many days the fallout and death as a result of these “adults” who thought they knew how to run a country and manage chaos.
+Jennifer Oliver O’Connell: The aftermath of all this supposed “racial awareness” from corporations, the sports industry, and the music industry is, as the Texans say, “All hat, no cattle,” and ultimately has not gone well. … We will be watching for many days the fallout and death as a result of these “adults” who thought they knew how to run a country and manage chaos. … It is all codified into law, it is all in plain sight, and it is all corrupt.
+Any fight for election integrity in this state will require these laws be rescinded.

 Russell Okung: Teach your children to be wise enough to listen to what a person is not saying. … Forget left and right.
 Chase freedom! … Teach your children to believe in themselves more than authority.